-Call for cases: Renewing the social contract to ensure the implementation of Agenda 20300
+Call for cases: "The renewal of the social contract to ensure the implementation of the 2030 Agenda"

 Cristina Monge, Professor at the University of Zaragoza and member of El Día Después platform